Slopes of $F$-isocrystals over abelian varieties: Isocrystals with commutative monodromy

 \section{Isocrystals with commutative monodromy}

 This section is an interlude on convergent isocrystals with commutative monodromy.
-The main result in this section is Proposition \ref{comm-then-cons:p}.
-Thanks to Proposition \ref{comm-fund-group:p}, over abelian varieties every convergent isocrystal has this property. \begin{nota} Let $F:X\to X$ be the absolute Frobenius of $X$.
-For a positive integer $n$, we write $\Fnisoc(X)$ for the category of convergent $F^n$-isocrystals and $\Fiisoc(X)$ for $2\textrm{-}\varinjlim_n \Fnisoc(X)$.
-If $(\calM,\Phi_\calM)$ is a convergent $F^n$-isocrystal, we write $(\calM,\Phi_\calM^{\infty})$ for its image in $\Fiisoc(X)$.
-By \cite[Thm.
-2.4.2]{Ber96}, the category $\Fnisoc(X)$ is equivalent to the category of $F^n$-isocrystals over the absolute crystalline site of $X$. \end{nota}

-\begin{lemm} Suppose $k$ algebraically closed and let $G$ be a pro-diagonalisable group over $K$.
-If $V$ is an irreducible $K$-linear representation of $G$, then $V$ is of rank $1$.
-The same is true if $K$ is replaced by $\Qpu$. \end{lemm} \begin{proof}By \cite[Thm.
-10]{Lan52}, the field $K$ is a $C_1$ field, which implies that $\mathrm{Br}(K)=0$.
-Thanks to Schur's lemma, $\End_G(V)$ is a division algebra over $K$, thus we have $\End_G(V)=K$.
-In turn, this implies that $\End_G(V\otimes_{K}\bar{K})=\bar{K}$, so that $V\otimes_{K}\bar{K}$ is an irreducible representation of $G\otimes_{K}\bar{K}$.
-Since $G\otimes_{K}\bar{K}$ is isomorphic to the product of a split torus and a constant commutative finite group, we deduce that $V\otimes_{K}\bar{K}$ is of rank $1$, as we wanted.
-The second part can be proven in the same way thanks to the fact that $\Qpu$ is a $C_1$ field by \cite[Thm.
-12]{Lan52}. \end{proof}
+The main result in this section is that every Frobenius structure on these isocrystals has constant slopes (Proposition \ref{comm-then-cons:p}).
+As we will see in §\ref{isoc-over-abel:s}, over abelian varieties the monodromy group of a convergent isocrystal is always commutative.